mroman42/lambdaLex/README.md

 ## Installation
 The complete program can be built using: `make` in the `./Lex` folder.

-The *Glasgow Haskell Compiler* (GHC), and the package `Data.ByteString.UTF8` are required.
+The *Glasgow Haskell Compiler* (GHC) and the package `Data.ByteString.UTF8` are required.
 The package can be installed using Cabal:
 ``` bash
 cabal install utf8-string
 ```